Tangible Realties: Using objects and digital technologies to support the transition into sheltered accommodation

 How can you reduce anxiety for older people transitioning into care?
 This research looks to co-create moments of connection with the people and spaces that will make up future residents' new homes.

-The research will explore how future technology might create a feeling of being connected to a place, space, things and people during the transition into care and beyond.
+The research explored how future technology might create a feeling of being connected to a place, space, things and people during the transition into care and beyond.

 Transition into sheltered housing often comes at a time of crisis for an older person and can create a sense of stigma, confusion and loss.
 However, in the long-term, older people report enhanced feelings of safety, belonging, independence and community.

-This research team will work with future residents, current residents and staff who support the transition process.
-They will explore how staff and residents get to know one another and how they feel they might have been better supported to reduce the anxiety and stress caused by the changes.
+This research team worked with future residents, current residents and staff who support the transition process.
+They explored how staff and residents get to know one another and how they feel they might have been better supported to reduce the anxiety and stress caused by the changes.

 Who are the team and what do they bring?

-The research team would like to apply for further funding to evaluate the prototype technology developed within this project.
+The research team sought to apply for further funding to evaluate the prototype technology developed within this project.